A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Distribution of Latent State and Infinite-Dimensional Linear Program

 In what follows, we formulate the infinite-dimensional LP ($\infty$-LP) that characterizes $\mathcal{T}^{*}$.
 This program conceptualizes sharp bounds on $\tau$ from the data and the maintained assumptions (Assumptions SEL and EX).
 The upper and lower bounds on $\tau$ are defined as

 subject to

 Observe that the set of constraints \eqref{eq:constr} does not include

-This is because we know a priori that they are redundant in the sense that they do not further restrict the \textit{feasible set}, i.e., the set of $q(e|u,x)$'s that satisfy all the constraints ($q\in\mathcal{Q}$ and \eqref{eq:constr}).
+This is because we know a priori that they are redundant in the sense that they do not further restrict the \textit{feasible set}, namely, the set of $q(e|u,x)$'s that satisfy all the constraints ($q\in\mathcal{Q}$ and \eqref{eq:constr}).

 \begin{lemma} In the linear program \eqref{eq:upper}--\eqref{eq:constr}, the feasible set defined by $q\in\mathcal{Q}$ and \eqref{eq:constr} is identical to the feasible set defined by $q\in\mathcal{Q}$, \eqref{eq:constr}, and \eqref{eq:redun_constraint}.\end{lemma}